|Trail Features:||Scenic Lake, Waterfall|

 Roughly 1.2 miles from the parking area you'll pass a small log trail shelter.
 I'm not exactly sure what its purpose is, other than as a place to seek refuge in case of a downpour or a sudden storm.

 At roughly 1.4 miles hikers will reach the steepest part of the hike.
 Fortunately you're almost to the top at this point.
 Because of the steepness, as well as exposure to some very steep drop-offs, the forest service has carved steep stairs into the rock and has installed hand railings.
 There will be a couple of spots along this section which provide nice views down the canyon from which you just ascended.
 Once above this relatively short section you'll reach a boardwalk that circles around the southeastern shore of Hanging Lake.
 You'll also have several benches to relax and soak in the sublime beauty of this 1.5-acre lake.

 On the far side of the lake is Bridal Veil Falls, which in conjunction with the lake, offers a fairly unique scene.
 The crystal clear, turquoise colored lake is incredibly beautiful.
 It appears to be about 10 to 15 feet deep, and allows visitors to see right down to the bottom.
 The waterfalls feeding the lake are absolutely gorgeous.
 Look closely and you may be able to see small trout swimming in the lake.
-Above water, be on the lookout for dippers and Black swifts buzzing above the lake, or near the falls.
+Above water, be on the lookout for American dippers near the falls, or black swifts buzzing around above the lake.
 Both the lake and falls support a rare wetland ecosystem, which includes hanging gardens.

 Hanging Lake was designated as a National Natural Landmark in June of 2011.
 National Natural Landmarks are areas that are recognized for their outstanding and unique biological or geological features.
 In this case, Hanging Lake has been recognized as an outstanding example of a lake formed by travertine deposition around the shoreline.
 Travertine is a form of limestone deposited by mineral springs.
 As a result, no dogs, no fishing, no swimming and no bodily contact is allowed anywhere near the water.
 Unfortunately the oils from human skin can destroy the fragile travertine.